wrabit/django-cotton/README.md

 ## Caching

-Cotton is optimal when used with Django's cached.Loader.
-If you use <a href="https://django-cotton.com/docs/quickstart">automatic configuration</a> then the cached loader will be automatically applied.
+Cotton includes its own compilation cache that avoids re-processing component syntax when template files haven't changed (based on file modification time).
+For full performance, Cotton should also be used with Django's cached.Loader, which additionally caches fully parsed Template objects and avoids disk reads entirely.
+If you use automatic configuration (the default), the cached loader is already applied automatically.

 <hr>